dankelley/whalestrike/docs/reference/whaleMeasurements.md

 # Get values for various whale measurements

-This uses a data frame containing information about several whale species, compiled by Alexandra Mayette and provided to Dan Kelley as a personal communication on 2026-01-28.
+This uses a data frame containing information about several whale species, compiled by Alexandra Mayette (2026).

 ## Usage